 In the eyes of many people, I had really made it.
 And in many ways, I did – over two decades leading and developing people and governance at the Australian National University and Australian Public Service.
 But in recent years, there has been a niggle in my mind about pursuing executive coaching.

 Now, after working hard on transitioning into a career as an executive coach – I can confidently say I am on my way to reaching my potential.
-Potential is very personal – an executive coach, with the right expertise, can be a great ally on your journey to find satisfaction and fulfillment.
+Potential is very personal – an executive coach, with the right expertise, can be a great ally on your journey to find satisfaction and fulfilment.